September 1, 2011

-Austin, Texas — The national average interest rate on new credit card offers fell this week, according to the CreditCards.com Weekly Credit Card Rate Report, after Capital One introduced lower rates on several of its cards.
+Austin, Texas—Interest rates on new credit card offers jumped to a new record high this week, according to the CreditCards.com Weekly Credit Card Rate Report.

-The average is composed of about 100 of the most popular credit cards in the country, including cards from dozens of leading U.S. issuers and representing every card category listed below.
+The average is composed of 100 of the most popular credit cards in the country, including cards from dozens of leading U.S. issuers and representing every card category.
 Introductory (teaser) rates are not included in the calculation.
-Among the nine card categories, average annual percentage rates (APRs) declined in seven and were unchanged in two.
+Of the nine card categories we track, two rose and eight were unchanged.

 Rates for card categories tracked by CreditCards.com are listed below: